geofurb/Ornitholog/README.md

 ```
 "max_taj_size" : 400
 ```
 The (approximate) maximum size (MB) a single file of tweets can grow to before it is segmented.
-(Default: 400MB) If you want to the entire archive in one, big file that can be accomplished using something like
+(Default: 400MB) If you want to the entire archive in one big file, that can be accomplished using something like
 ```
 "max_taj_size" : 999999999
 ```